jwtowner/lug/README.md

 Building
 ---
-As a header only library, lug itself does not need to be built.
+As a header-only library, lug itself does not require any build process.
-Simply ensure the `lug` header directory is in your include path and you're good to go.
+To use lug, make sure to include the `lug` header directory in your project's include path.
+Once that is done, you are ready to start using lug in your code.

 As a baseline, the following compiler versions are known to work with lug.